Last Updated on October 13, 2021 by Zwivel Team

 Fortunately, technological advances now offer long-term results through non-invasive means.

-There have been various advances in treating hyperhidrosis and doctors will recommend a course of treatment based on preference and in consultation with the patient.
+There have been various advances in treating hyperhidrosis and doctors will recommend a course of treatment based on preference and their examination of a patient.

-The condition can be permanently treated through a localized surgical procedure, however specialists tend to recommend non-invasive treatments such as Botox, miraDry, or SculpSure.
-All of these are shown to be quick procedures with minimal side effects and excellent results.
+Hyperhidrosis can be permanently treated through a localized surgical procedure, however, specialists tend to recommend non-invasive treatments such as Botox, miraDry, or SculpSure.
+All of these have been shown to be quick procedures with minimal side effects and excellent results.
 Botox and SculpSure require return visits to remain effective, while miraDry offers the most long-lasting results from a single visit.